spiffe/spiffe.io/content/spire/getting-started-k8s.md

 If the agent is not running, you’ll see an error message such as “no such file or directory" or “connection refused”.

-If the agent is running, you’ll see different output, such as “no identity issued” or a list of SVIDs.
+If the agent is running, you’ll see a list of SVIDs.

-## Section 6: Tear Down All Components {#section-6}
+## Section 7: Tear Down All Components {#section-7}

 1. Delete the workload container: